newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 ## Cultural Institutions

 * [Concertgebouw](http://www.concertgebouw.nl/): Prestegious house of conteporarie and classical music.
 Just introduced a live stream feature for a reduced price, makes me think they want a bigger online presence.
+* [de Balie](http://www.debalie.nl/magazine/): Smal vanue and bar/restaurant.
+Have a blog with about 1 in depth post per month.

 ### Sustainable clothing companies